xjia1/thesis-template/README.md

 - For the required citation format of "([n], Author, Year: Page.)", use `\cite[Page]{Name}` (e.g. `\cite[24]{JaffarYZ07}`).
 - For inline text citation format of "Author (Year)", use `\cite{Name}` as normal (e.g. `\cite{JaffarYZ07}`).

+Source code listings should be less than 70 columns in width for best display quality.

 License
 -------